marekgluza/marekgluza.github.io/available_positions/openings.md

 ---
-title: " 10 roles, one quantum solutions unit"
+title: " 10 openings for 10 minds to work in one quantum solutions unit"
 excerpt: "Short description of roles funded by NAP"
 collection: opening
 ---